-A letter to my Best Friend Who Committed Suicide
+A Letter To My Best Friend Who Died By Suicide

 And, in my lowest days, I wish I had gone with you.

-You see, statistics show that around 800,000 people commit suicide every year.
+You see, statistics show that around 800,000 people die by suicide every year.
 And about 135,000 of those are from India.
 That makes it more than 365 victims every single day.
 And, with the shame, the stigma, and the general predilection to cover up suicides, this figure is probably higher.
-And there are a great many more people out there who think about killing themselves or attempt to do so and survive.
+And there are a great many more people out there who think about taking their lives or attempt to do so and survive.

 But this is not about statistics.
 It is about people.
 It’s about life.
 It’s about me no longer having you in my life.
 It’s about me feeling guilty that I didn’t know you were suffering.
 It’s about me feeling guilty that I’m complicit in your death.